zhrmichael-logm/ur_rtde_ros/README.md

 # UR RTDE ROS Package

-This ROS package provides an interface to control a Universal Robots (UR) robot using the Real-Time Data Exchange (RTDE) protocol.
+This ROS package provides an interface to control a Universal Robots (UR) robot arm using the Real-Time Data Exchange (RTDE) protocol.
 It includes services for setting modes, moving to poses, scheduling waypoints, and retrieving TCP and joint states.

 ## Features